ubiq/shokku/README.md

   </h1>
 </div>

-**Note**: Until further notice, this project is in heavy development mode (don't expect everything to work out of the box, also the documentation is lacking and more)!
+**Note**: Until further notice, this project is in heavy development mode (don't expect everything to work out of the box, also the documentation is lacking and many more)!

 ## Description

 Shokku provides you with a complete way of having your own infrastructure for Ubiq and Ethereum (soon) nodes (pretty much like Infura does), exposing them with a nice JSON API, allowing you to have full control on the whole process.

-If you want, you can try the live service hosted in [https://api.shokku.com](https://api.shokku.com).
+If you want, you can try the live service hosted in [https://api.shokku.com](https://api.shokku.com) (to be deployed soon).

 ## Motivation

-If you're asking why the existence of this project, I recommend you to read [this Medium article](https://medium.com/) where I explain the reasoning in more detail.
+If you're asking why the existence of this project, I recommend you to read [this Medium article](https://medium.com/) (to be released soon) where I explain the reasoning in more detail.

 ## Development Setup

-To be written...
+Please see [DEVELOPMENT](DEVELOPMENT.md) for more information.

 ## Deployment